coordinape/coordinape/README.md

 - `./scripts/rebuild_hardhat.sh` - Rebuild the generated code
 - `yarn test` - Run tests
   - make sure `HARDHAT_FORK_BLOCK` is set (13500000 is a good value) and `ETHEREUM_RPC_URL` points to an archive node

+# Gitpod
+For an easy quick start, launch a Gitpod development version of the development environment.

+Open Gitpod in "Open in VS Code on Desktop", then verify the ports 3000, 8080 and 4566 are being forwarded by VS Code.
+You should then be able to load the app at localhost:3000.

 # Troubleshooting